Independent Publisher on Instagram

 IP: I came across a Publishers Weekly article that explained that many of your original titles are still in print.
 What role does your backlist play in your ability to take on new titles?

 Mary Ann: Well, the backlist is really how all publishers survive and our backlist is very, very strong.
-I would say maybe 85% of our original titles are still in print, certainly the original five alphabet books.
+I would say maybe 85% of our original titles are still in print, including the original five alphabet books.